-He wanted to prove photographs could be faked under test conditions.
+He wanted to prove photographers could fake images under test conditions.
 But he also wanted to show that viewers couldn’t be too critical, while investigating the probability of genuine photography alongside the new opportunities for fraud.

 This is his equipment.